colyseus/docs/docs/tools/playground.md

 ## Installation

-The playground tool is installed by default on new projects.
+The playground tool is installed by default on new projects created via `npm create colyseus-app`.

+To manually install on an existing project, please do:

 ```bash
 npm install --save @colyseus/playground
 ```

-Import it, and bind it to your express app instance:
+Then, import and bind it to your express app instance:

 ```typescript
 // import the route